Photograph Thrilling Predator & Prey Interactions from Our Migration Base Camp in the Serengeti

-Small Groups for Intimate Wildlife Encounters A small group is essential for optimal wildlife viewing, and Natural Habitat is known for the smallest groups in the industry.
+A Small Group Means Intimate Wildlife Encounters—Just 9 Travelers!
+A small group is essential for optimal wildlife viewing, and Natural Habitat is known for the smallest groups in the industry.
 We take a maximum of approximately 9 guests—slightly more than on some of our other safaris—so that we may divide into multiple vehicles within radio contact to track the migration.
 Small groups mean we get closer to the herds, get better photos, and enjoy more personalized interaction with our Expedition Leader and local trackers and guides.

 Carry More Luggage—Take All Your Photo Equipment Most airlines and safari companies in East Africa strictly limit luggage to 33 pounds per guest, including carry-on bags, with even the highest priced trips having this limitation.
 On this photo tour we have reserved extra seating for a special luggage allowance of 60 pounds per guest, making it easier to carry camera equipment and travel more comfortably without leaving behind the essential items you need.